Spitfire-Frozone/PhD-Thesis-and-Images/README.md

 ___________________________________________________________

 ## Reference
-If you want to quote parts of the text, you are free for you to use but please use the following reference.
+If you want to quote parts of the text, you are free to do so but please use the following reference.
 ~~~
 @book{SpiteriVHbbPhDThesis,
       author        = "Spiteri, D",